Table of Contents

 Their key concerns included:

-- The marketing may mislead patients.
-The letter authors noted that endocrinologists were already hearing from patients who wanted to use the device to treat osteoporosis, beyond the cleared indication, and expressed concern that the sweeping conclusions in the marketing may build false expectations.
+• Patients may develop unrealistic expectations.
+The letter authors noted that endocrinologists were already hearing from patients who wanted to use the device to treat osteoporosis, beyond the cleared indication, and expressed concern that the gap between the published evidence and what patients expect from the device could lead to disappointment or delayed uptake of proven treatments.

 Why a Whole-Skeleton Approach Matters